 Raising the Social Security payroll tax cap to over $400,000 – and increasing the income level at which Social Security payroll taxes are reapplied – would eliminate 61% of the shortfall.

 Reducing benefits for the top 20% of high earners would decrease the shortfall by shortfall by 11%.

 Gradually raising the retirement age and the savings would depend on the age.

 Increasing the payroll tax by 0.3% would help eliminate 16% of the shortfall.
 Currently, employers and employees pay a tax of 6.2% of wages, and marginally raising that rate could significantly impact the program's solvency.

 Raising the minimum benefit or indexing the minimum benefit to 125% of the federal poverty line would change the minimum benefit for someone who has worked for 30 years from $951 to $1,341 but increase the shortfall by 7%.

-Increasing benefits for beneficiaries over age 80 would increase the shortfall by 5% but ensure they don't revert below poverty levels.
+Increasing benefits for beneficiaries over age 80 would increase the shortfall by 5% but ensure they do not revert below poverty levels.

 Economists have highlighted that Social Security is an economic stimulus, and strengthening it towards solvency will help grow our economy.

-Hard working Americans deserve a fact-based discussion without rhetoric or hyperbole to determine the best route forward.
-Both political parties must work together to find reasonable, commonsense long-term solutions before it's too late.
+Hardworking Americans deserve a fact-based discussion without rhetoric or hyperbole to determine the best route forward.
+Both political parties must work together to find reasonable, commonsense long-term solutions before it is too late.